-The corporate media, for its part, is asking for more: a day after the intervention was unveiled, Merval Pereira, one of Globo’s most prominent pundits, approvingly quoted comparisons made by army officials between the situation in Rio and that which the Brazilian Army faced in Haiti, where it led a United Nation Peace Mission for 13 years, committing or covering up widespread, colonial-style abuse against the local population.
+The corporate media, for its part, is asking for more: a day after the intervention was unveiled, Merval Pereira, one of Globo’s most prominent pundits, approvingly quoted comparisons made by army officials between the situation in Rio and that which the Brazilian Army faced in Haiti, where it led a United Nations peacekeeping mission for 13 years, committing or covering up widespread, colonial-style abuse against the local population.

-Workers must have clear understanding that, under the pretext of fighting gang violence, nothing less than a path to dictatorship is being opened up.
-House Speaker Rodrigo Maia has withdrawn the government’s most important project, the arch-reactionary “Pension Reform” from consideration for a vote by the federal legislature because it is understood that a constitutional amendment cannot be voted on under conditions of a suspension of civil rights.
-It is inevitable to ask: with the intervention set to last at least until December, what about an even more important vote, the October general elections?
+Workers must have a clear understanding that, under the pretext of fighting gang violence, nothing less than a path to dictatorship is being opened up.
+House Speaker Rodrigo Maia has withdrawn the government’s most important project, the arch-reactionary “Pension Reform,” from consideration for a vote by the federal legislature because it is understood that a constitutional amendment cannot be voted on under conditions of a suspension of civil rights.
+The question that inevitably arises is, with the intervention set to last at least until December, what about an even more important vote, the October general elections?
 Are they going to be canceled as well?